$145 for ACRC Members (one attendee)

 Workshop Session A – Compassion Culture: It’s a Vibe!

-- Critical Conversation – Social Media Strategies: Can we build and model healthy use for young adults?
+Social Media: Can we build and model healthy use for youth and young adults?

 November 5, 2025 01:00 pm